 Background information

-To prevent external network attacks on your public IP addresses from or to solve the issue of insufficient IP addresses, users may deploy NAT Gateway to achieve address translation to hide and protect assets.
+To prevent external network attacks on your public IP addresses or to solve the issue of insufficient IP addresses, users may deploy NAT Gateway to achieve address translation to hide and protect assets.
 Bastionhost provides solutions to manage and audit O&M operations on assets that are protected by NAT Gateway.

 Solutions